webduinoio/tutorials/app/en/_tutorials-md/smart-02-setup.md

 ## Step 1: Plug In, and Enter the SSID & Password

-Like the Webduino Mark 1 & Webduino Fly, Webduino Smart has to connect to Wi-Fi by setting up a SSID & password.
+Like the Webduino Mark 1 & Webduino Fly, Webduino Smart has to connect to Wi-Fi by setting up an SSID & password.
 However, Webduino Smart can be used in both Internet Protocol and WebSocket Protocol, which means that the devices can be used with LAN.

 Provide power to your Webduino Smart so the board can be found on your PC, laptop, or mobile device.
 (At first the red light on the board will blink, then it will stay on once it is ready.)